NethermindEth/Forta-Agents/Curve-finance-suite/Remove-Imbalace-Liquidity/README.md

 ## Description

-This agent detects `RemoveLiquidityImbalance` event emission on StableSwap Exchange contract.
+This agent detects `RemoveLiquidityImbalance` event emission on 3Pool StableSwap Exchange contract.
+Note that you can change the Pool address by updating the const `CONTRACT_ADDRESS`.

 ## Supported Chains